Azure-Samples/openai-end-to-end-baseline/README.md

    This copies a starter prompt flow template into your Azure Files storage account.
 This action is performed by the managed identity of the project.
 After the files are copied, then you're directed to a prompt flow editor.
 That editor experience uses your own identity for access to Azure Files.

-   :bug: Occasionally, you may recieve error such as the following.
+   :bug: Occasionally, you may receive the following error:

    > CloudDependencyPermission: This request is not authorized to perform this operation using this permission.
 Please grant workspace/registry read access to the source storage account.